TUM-FAF/FAF-121-Bancila-Iana/WP/Lab#2/README.md

 Result Application
 ------------------
-These are a screenshots of the application in the virtual Windows 7 environment:
+These are the screenshots of the application in the virtual Windows 7 environment:

 ![screenshot1] (https://raw.github.com/TUM-FAF/FAF-121-Bancila-Iana/master/WP/Lab%232/Images/screenshot1.png)